GetResQ/resq-merge-bot/README.md

 # Resq-Merge-Bot

-_This action is created based on [TypeScript Action Template](https://github.com/actions/typescript-action) and [autifyhq/merge-queue-action](https://github.com/autifyhq/merge-queue-action)._
+\_This action is created based on [TypeScript Action Template](https://github.com/actions/typescript-action) and [autifyhq/merge-queue-action](https://github.com/autifyhq/merge-queue-action).

+The main differences between this and the original project are:

+- Does not require a Personal Access Token (Uses `GITHUB_TOKEN`).
+- Does not wait for required checks to pass on the target branch.
+- Attempts to merge when a PR is up to date and checks have completed, relying on branch protection rules to prevent bad merges.

 ## Setup